-ADNP models and NAP treatment (IG): As stated in the Introduction, we are well positioned with cellular (Table 2) and first in the world published animal models of the ADNP syndrome (Table 3) mimicking the human condition (Table 1) and responsive to pharmacological intranasal NAP treatment.
-We further have evidence that healthy ADNP overexpression is tolerated 29, and ADNP self-regulates its own promoter 32,33.
+ADNP models and NAP treatment (IG): As stated in the Introduction, we are well positioned with cellular (Table 2) and unique animal models of the ADNP syndrome (Table 3) mimicking the human condition (Table 1) and responsive to pharmacological intranasal NAP treatment.
+We further have evidence that healthy ADNP overexpression is tolerated 29, and that ADNP self-regulates its own promoter 32,33.
 Using advanced RNA-seq, and gene expression profiling, we have shown that ADNP is a master regulator of critical gene expression, corrected, in part, by NAP treatment (Tables 2 & 3).
-While we have evidence of shared phenotype between different ADNP mutations, we also have indications of differences, given the size and multiple active sites on the ADNP molecule 34.
+While we have evidence of shared phenotype between distinct ADNP mutations, we also have indications of differences, given the size and multiple active sites on the ADNP molecule 34.
 Most importantly, we see gain of toxic function in the newly developed heterozygous Adnp p.Tyr718* (Tyr) mice 26.
 These findings are extended to our novel CRISPR/Cas9 DNA-edited established neuroblastoma cell lines that express two different green fluorescent protein (GFP) – labeled mutated ADNP proteins (p.Tyr718* and p.Ser403*).
 These cells exhibit unique gain of toxic phenotypes, with p.Tyr718* (mutated at the nuclear localization motif) showing diffused cellular distribution (unclear nuclear boundaries) in comparison to the control GFP-labeled ADNP as well as p.Ser403*, even in DMSO-neuronal like cells.
-However, NAP + DMSO corrected this abnormal phenotype (Fig. 2B, Ganaeim and Gozes, in preparation).
+However, NAP + DMSO corrected this abnormal phenotype (Fig. 2).
 Complementing these cell cultures, IG has studied multiple patient-derived lymphoblatoid cells (LCLs, Tables 1-2), including, but not limited to the human homologue of p.Tyr718*, namely, p.Tyr719* e.g. 26, these cells are available to IG and SS through Simon Simplex Collection (SSC08311).
 Furthermore, the corresponding p.Tyr719* iPSC line (and relevant controls) are available through collaboration with a leading group in Spain 30,35,36.

-iPSCs (SS): Electrophysiological recordings were conducted at the SS lab from cortical and hippocampal neurons that were derived from patients with other mutations that cause ASD such as the c.3679insG Shank3 mutation and a c.2065G>T GRIN2B mutation (Fig. 2).
-Already at a very early stage (2.5 wk post-differentiation) that represents an early developmental stage, we observed neurophysiological irregularities.
-The control lines at this stage are immature and have a small sodium current and cannot evoke action potentials even with current injections.
+iPSCs (SS): Electrophysiological recordings were conducted at the SS lab from cortical and hippocampal neurons derived from patients with other ASD-associated mutations, such as the c.3679insG Shank3 and c.2065G>T GRIN2B (Fig. 2).
+Already at 2.5 wk post-differentiation, that represents an early developmental stage, we observed neurophysiological irregularities.
+The control lines at this stage are immature, have a small sodium current and cannot evoke action potentials.
 Both Shank3 and GRIN2B mutant neurons develop faster, exhibiting more significant potassium and sodium currents and more evoked action potentials.
 We have reported a similar phenotype in IQSEC2 mutant hippocampal neurons compared to the CRIPSR/Cas9 corrected controls 37 as well as in WWOX mutant cortical organoids compared to CRIPSR/Cas9 corrected controls 38.
-We see this similar phenotype with several lines derived from patients with ASD, suggesting that this may be a convergent phenotype of cortical and hippocampal neurons derived from ASD patients.
-We are now following up on these, mutant lines, to see what are the changes at the later stages and how does this early phenotype contribute to the later stages.
+We saw similar phenotype in several lines derived from patients with ASD, suggesting a convergent phenotype of cortical and hippocampal neurons derived from ASD patients.
+We further explore these mutant lines, to see what are the changes at later stages and how does this early phenotype affect them.
 Importantly, IG has reported sex and age-dependent regulation of ion channels by ADNP, as specifically indicated in the hippocampus of the Adnp+/- mouse 19.